Stratford Oaks Golf Club Health & Safety for Players

 Ponds and Ditches: Players should only attempt to retrieve their own balls if it is safe and easy to do so.
 Buggies and trolleys should be kept well away from the edges of ditches and ponds.

-Steps: There are wooden sleeper steps to the tees on the 9th Hole and to the outside mats on the driving range.
-You are advised to use all steps on the course and driving range with caution, particularly in wet or icy conditions.
+Steps & Bridges: There are astro-turfed wooden sleeper steps to the outside mats on the driving range.
+There are also brick steps around the clubhouse and changing room entrances.
+You are advised to use all steps on the course and around the clubhouse and changing room entrances with caution, particularly in wet or icy conditions.
+Also bridges on the course should be used with caution at all times.

 Wildlife: Players should be aware that there is a potential threat from wildlife such as crows, wasps, bees and other biting insects on the course.
 Adders are also present on the golf course, and urgent medical attention should be sought if you suffer a venomous bite.